 Several studies have found diversified BoDs to be more effective.
 The presence of female executives or directors is generally viewed to have a positive influence on corporations.
 Wahid (2019) asserts that firms with BoDs that are gender diverse fare better in avoiding financial misconduct.
 The presence of female directors/executives has been found to improve the quality of accounting numbers, reduce the probability of accounting fraud, and increase accounting returns (García et al., 2017; Post & Byron, 2015; Srinidhi et al., 2011).
 Gender socialisation theory proclaims an improvement in earnings quality with the presence of women due to gender differences in ethical outlook and risk-taking abilities (Harris et al., 2019).
 Borghans et al. (2009) find higher levels of risk aversion among women.
 Peni and Vähämaa (2010), and Duong and Evans (2016) find that female CFOs are associated with greater conservatism in reporting.
+Sun et al. (2021) suggest that there are differences ethical behaviour of men and women.
+They find that less profitable insider trades of female executives, despite their being in high ranked posts and commanding dominance on the BoD, is due to their higher ethical standards.
+Research by Abbasi et al. (2020), Oradi and E-Vahdati (2021), Zalata et al. (2022) also argues in favour of female directors.
 Contrarily, Harris et al. (2019) conclude that when equity-based pay is substantial, female CEOs diverge from their conservative and risk-averse outlook and can engage in earnings management.
+Zalata and Abdelfattah (2021) find that non-executive female directors are positively associated with opportunistic management behaviour.
 Croson and Gneezy (2009) find that risk preferences do not differ between men and women.
-Further, there is also evidence of a decline in the market value of corporations with an increase in female participation on the BoD (Bøhren & Staubo, 2016; Adams & Ferreira, 2009).
+Further, there is also evidence of a decline in the market value of corporations with an increase in female participation on the BoD (Adams & Ferreira, 2009).

 Age, a demographic characteristic, is another measure of BoD diversity.
 It has a bearing on decision-making (as it reflects individuals' motivation, experience, and cognition) and on ethical and risk-taking behaviour.
 Xu et al. (2018) conclude that the age of board members is negatively related to the probability of corporate fraud.
 According to Anderson et al. (2011), old directors provide diversity of ideas and greater stability to the BoD.
+Malik et al. (2021) find negative association between the average age of directors on the board risk committee and managerial risk aversion.
+Fan et al (2021) find that age similarity between independent directors and the CEO lowers the effectiveness of BoD monitoring and thereby leads to increase in earnings management.
+However, this positive association with earnings management diminishes as the age gap between the independent directors and the CEO increases.
 Agency theory argues that BoD diversity can result in better monitoring (Carter et al., 2010).
-Thus, using gender and age as two dimensions of BoD diversity, this study hypothesises that:
+Thus, using gender and age as two dimensions of BoD diversity, the next hypothesis is that: